 Spending one day at Bryce Canyon National Park seems like a sin because you can easily spend way more here.
 However, since we are spending one full day here, we are going to make the most of it.

 Enter at the only visitor’s center in the park on Route 63, and stop at Inspiration Point to see the maze of hoodoos below.
-Then take a hike along the Rim Trail.
-You’ll have numerous vantage points for pictures and amazing sights of the canyon.
+Then take a hike along the popular Fairyland Loop Trail.
+You’ll have numerous vantage points for pictures and amazing sights of the canyon on this trail, which – in my opinion – offers the best views of hoodoos in the park.

-Continue driving into the canyon until you reach the end of the parkway at Rainbow Point, where you can see for miles across Southern Utah.
+Continue driving into the canyon until you reach Sunset Point, where you can see for miles across Southern Utah.
 From there, take the Navajo Loop Trail into the canyon, then turn onto Queen’s Garden Trail to get back up to where you began.

 This should lead to a long day at Bryce, but this remarkable park deserves it.